Flist Case Study: Nextcloud All-in-One

 As we've said previously, we will explore the different components of the existing Nextcloud flist directory.
 We thus want to check the existing files and try to understand as much as possible how the different components work together.
 This is also a very good introduction to the ThreeFold ecosystem.

-We will be using the files available on the ThreeFold Tech Github page.
+We will be using the files available on the ThreeFold Github page.
 In our case, we want to explore the repository tf-images.

 If you go in the subsection tfgrid3, you can see many different flists available.
 In our case, we want to deploy the Nextcloud All-in-One Flist.